Top places to visit in Sikkim

 3. Lachung / Yumthang Valley / Zero Point

-Just before you enter the Yumthang valley (this is 25 km from Lachung) there is a hot sulphur rich spring with great medicinal properties….don’t forget to take a dip here.
-7 km away from the springs is a Shiva temple.
-23 km away from Yumthang lies the famous zero point (tourists can’t go further than this point).
-In Yumthang you will see a whole riot of rhodenderons and the peaks of Pauhunri and Shundu framed against the Teesta River.
-If you have time you can opt for fishing in the nearby rivers Puniya Chhu and Yumthang Chhu.
+In Yumthang you will see a whole riot of rhododendrons (if you go March to May when they bloom) and the peaks of Pauhunri and Shundu framed against the Teesta River.
+If you have time you can opt for fishing in the nearby rivers Puniya Chu and Yumthang Chu.

 The pretty little town of Pelling has been a well-known name in the tourist circuit for quite some time now.
 Its altitude at 6800 feet gives visitors a nice mountain view of the peaks Koktang, Kabru, Pandim, Kanchenjunga and Siniolchu etc. Peling has several beautiful monasteries as well.